maaaipt/encode-bootcamp/lesson-8/README.md

 - Web3js or Waffle/Ethers
 - Unit test can be convenient
 - Nice feature like plugins integrating with truffle and waffle
+- Like Truffle helps to automate tasks, like deployments.